nxskok/pasias/docs/17-survival-analysis.md

 With some cajoling, you can get this into a data frame, but with more cajoling than seems necessary.
 It's much easier to leave it as a separate thing outside a data frame.
-\marginnote{In some respects, it's  like that two-column response in logistic regression, where each row of the data frame represents several observations pooled together.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">In some respects, it's  like that two-column response in logistic regression, where each row of the data frame represents several observations pooled together.</span>

 I gave `ov2` a "temporary" name because I am not going to use it again.